Geonhee-LEE/geonhee-Lee.github.io/robotics/_posts/Robot Dynamics & control/2018-03-02-Introduction.md

 comments: true
 ---

-# Robot Dynamics & control: Lecture1-Introduction
+# Robot Dynamics & control: Lecture 1 - Introduction

 ### Table of Contents
 {:.no_toc}
 0. this unordered seed list will be replaced by toc as unordered list {:toc}

-### 1.3 Components & Structure of Robots:
+### Components & Structure of Robots:
 -   Robot manipulators are composed of links connected by __joints__ into a __kinematic chain__.
     -   __Revolute__ joint: allows relative rotation between two links.
     -   __Prismatic__ joint: allows a linear relative motion between two links.